- 5.5–6.7 in

 - Unlike most birds, Eastern Phoebes often reuse nests in subsequent years—and sometimes Barn Swallows use them in between.
 In turn, Eastern Phoebes may renovate and use old American Robin or Barn Swallow nests themselves.

-- The oldest known Eastern Phoebe was 10 years, 4 months old.
+- The oldest known Eastern Phoebe was at least 10 years, 4 months old.
+It had been banded in Iowa in 1979, and was found in 1989 in Alberta.

 Eastern Phoebes breed in wooded areas (particularly near water sources) that provide nesting sites—typically human-built structures such as eaves of buildings, overhanging decks, bridges, and culverts.
 Before these sites were common, phoebes nested on bare rock outcrops and still do occasionally.
 They seem to choose nest sites with woody understory vegetation nearby, possibly to make the nest site less visible or to provide perches near the nest for the adult.
 On migration they use wooded habitats and show somewhat less of an association with water.
 During winter, Eastern Phoebes occur in deciduous woods, more often near woodland edges and openings than in unbroken forests.